 Another potential tax implication is that when a limited company makes a loss, it can only use that loss against its own profits.
 Sole traders, on the other hand, may be able to use any loss their business makes to save tax on their other income.
-So if a sole trader is also employed elsewhere, for example, they may be able to use their business losses to reduce the tax they pay on their employment income.
+For example, if a sole trader is also employed elsewhere, they may be able to use their business losses to reduce the tax they pay on their employment income.

 As the director of a limited company, you will have legal duties to fulfil

 Your legal responsibilities as company director would include safeguarding the company’s assets, and making the decision to cease trading if you knew the company couldn’t survive.
 If you fail in your legal responsibilities as a director, the consequences can be serious: you could be fined or even go to prison.

 Limited companies have less privacy than sole traders